Sylius/Sylius/docs/api/checkouts.rst

 ~~~~~~~~~~

 shipments[X][method]
-    The id of the shipping method, where X is the shipment number
+    The id of the shipping method, where X is the shipment number.
+    Leave empty to add new

 Response
 ~~~~~~~~